 - 3X points on online grocery purchases (excluding Target, Walmart, and wholesale clubs)

 - 2X points on all other travel

 - 1X point per dollar spent on all other purchases

 Other Ways to Earn AA Miles

 If you're not in a hurry, another way to beef up your AAdvantage stash is through a sign-up bonus on a co-branded credit card.
-For example, the AAdvantage® Aviator® World Elite Business Mastercard® is currently offering the chance to earn up to 75,000 bonus AAdvantage miles: Earn 65,000 miles after spending $1,000 in the first 90 days.
-Earn 10,000 miles when a purchase is made on an employee card.
+For example, the AAdvantage® Aviator® World Elite Business Mastercard® is currently offering the chance to earn up to 80,000 bonus AAdvantage miles: Earn 80,000 miles and a $95 statement credit after spending $2,000 in the first 90 days.
 Some of the other options include:

 - Citi® / AAdvantage® Platinum Select® World Elite Mastercard®

 - Citi® / AAdvantage® Executive World Elite Mastercard®